-- 1. Encourage private developers and public agencies-such as the Virginia Department of Transportation (VDOT)-to provide landscape treatments and appropriate signage and lighting, to improve the scenic quality of highly visible areas along interstate and regional highways and major County thoroughfares-including along County-designated HCODs-at each of the County's major gateways, in general accordance with the Illustrative Gateway/Corridor Design Guidelines. - 2.
+- 1. Encourage private developers and public agencies such as the Virginia Department of Transportation (VDOT) to provide landscape treatments and appropriate signage and lighting, to improve the scenic quality of highly visible areas along interstate and regional highways and major County thoroughfares including along County-designated HCODs at each of the County's major gateways, in general accordance with the Illustrative Gateway/Corridor Design Guidelines. - 2.
 Prepare illustrative design guidelines for the I-66 gateway at the east end, entering Prince William County from Fairfax County and add to the Illustrative Gateway/Corridor Design Guidelines. - 3.
-Prepare-in cooperation with Virginia Department of Transportation (VDOT) and the private sector, and with plans submitted with applications for rezonings, special use permits, and public facility reviews-landscape plans to improve the scenic quality of highly visible areas along interstate and regional highways and major County thoroughfares, including along County-designated HCODs. - 4.
+Prepare in cooperation with Virginia Department of Transportation (VDOT) and the private sector, and with plans submitted with applications for rezonings, special use permits, and public facility reviews landscape plans to improve the scenic quality of highly visible areas along interstate and regional highways and major County thoroughfares, particularly where there are sound walls or along County-designated HCODs. - 4.
 Use indigenous, drought-tolerant plant species for gateway and roadside landscape improvements. - 5.
 Use wildflowers, meadow plantings, and reforestation at gateways and along major travel corridors. - 6.
-Seek grant funding to support forest preservation and reforestation programs for County-owned properties and land within public rights-of-way. - 7.
-Establish an objective of continuing to add six linear street miles into the street tree program annually.
+Seek grant funding to support forest preservation and reforestation programs for Countyowned properties and land within public rights-of-way. - 7.
+Develop projects that will continue to add six linear street miles into the street tree program annually.